Genitourinary Conditions

 Puberty & Sexuality

-Puberty is a natural stage of development for all individuals, including those with Chromosome 8p rearrangements.
+Puberty is a natural stage of development for all individuals, including those with chromosome 8p rearrangements.
 As children transition into adolescence, they will experience various physical, emotional, and social changes.
 It is important for families, caregivers, and healthcare providers to approach this topic with sensitivity, providing clear, age-appropriate information to help them understand their bodies and emotions.

-Just like their peers, individuals with Chromosome 8p rearrangements will go through the stages of puberty, though the timeline and experience may vary.
+Just like their peers, individuals with chromosome 8p rearrangements will go through the stages of puberty, though the timeline and experience may vary.
 They may experience changes such as:

 • Growth spurts